 The first thing we need to update in order to add this new functionality is the main routes list.
-Here we will add a new endpoint that handles DELETEs and points to a function within the image controller.
+Here, we will add a new endpoint that handles the delete function and points to a function within the image controller.
 Edit the server/routes.js file and insert the following new line of code:

 '''

-app.delete('/images/:image_id', image.remove);
+router.delete('/images/:image_id', image.remove);

 '''